Information about coronavirus and who is at risk.

 - are pregnant

-People classed as clinically vulnerable will not get a letter from the NHS, This group are advised to continue to follow the Government guidance on keeping themselves safe, such as following social distancing rules and maintaining good hygiene.
+People in the moderate risk group are advised to continue to follow the Government guidance on keeping themselves safe.

 A report by Public Health England found that other things might also mean you are more likely to get seriously ill from coronavirus.

 - your age – your risk increases as you get older